ariana124/weather_app/README.md

 # Weather App

-A simple weather web application that displays the current weather in downtown Oakland using the OpenWeather Current Weather Data [API](https://openweathermap.org/api).
+A simple weather web application that displays the current weather in a city depending on the zip code using the OpenWeather Current Weather Data [API](https://openweathermap.org/api).

 ## Installation